The Surprising Origins of The Word ‘Casino’| 20 June, 2019

 Confusingly, casino (which in this instance is sometimes spelt ‘cassino’) is also a card game in of itself, whereby two to four players attempt to capture all 52 cards.
 ‘Casino’ games are thought to originate in the 17th century Orient, which takes them back well before the bright lights of Vegas were a hit.

-Even in modern times, ‘casino’ does not necessarily refer to the MGM Grand.
+Even in modern times, ‘casino’ does not necessarily refer to the MGM Grand or online casino Zodiac.
 Originating in the fifties, the Casino is also a hugely popular Cuban partner dance.
 Similar to the salsa in style, it drew influence from legendary Cuban dances including son, danzon, cha-cha-cha and mambo.

 Though usually performed passionately by a man and a woman, groups do perform ‘casino rueda,’ which is the same dance performed by multiple couples in circles, who switch partners throughout the performance.
 Expressions of masculinity, passion and bravado are not uncommon in casino dance, which took its name from the ‘casinos deportivos;’ Latin dance halls where Cuban’s would spend their free time.